jerramcl/portfolio/README.md

 - [Gender Disparities within the Workplace](https://github.com/jerramcl/women-at-work/tree/main)

-    This project investigates gender disparities in salaries and leadership representation within the business sector, focusing on whether men earn more than women and if women are underrepresented in leadership roles.
-By analyzing variables such as salary, gender, highest degree type, occupation group, and leadership roles, the study explores wage gaps and differences in representation to identify potential barriers to gender equity.
-The findings aim to provide actionable insights into addressing systemic inequalities and promoting equal opportunities in the workplace.
+   This project analyzes gender-based inequalities in salary and leadership representation using data from the National Survey of College Graduates.
+Through linear and logistic regression modeling, I show that women—especially those with advanced degrees or in the business sector—consistently earn less and are underrepresented in top leadership roles.
+The analysis highlights how race, education, and family status shape women’s career outcomes and underscores the need for targeted equity interventions.

 - [Displacement Risk in LA and SF Counties](https://github.com/jerramcl/rent-burden)